Does your group need improvement in their ECG interpretation skills?

 Webinars on various topics lasting 30 minutes – 4 hours

-Don't let your physicians invite disaster by depending on the machine interpretation which is fraught with misdiagnoses and mistakes.
-Having been an instructor of advanced ECG interpretation for many years, I can assure you that many physicians who must read ECGs grossly overestimate their interpretation skills and depend too heavily on the ECG machine interpretation.
+Don’t let your physicians or advanced practice providers invite disaster by depending on the machine interpretation which is fraught with misdiagnoses and mistakes.
+Having been an instructor of advanced ECG interpretation for many years, I can assure you that many healthcare providers who must read ECGs grossly overestimate their interpretation skills without realizing how heavily they depend on the ECG machine interpretation.
+Here is an actual example of an ECG that was signed off as “WNL” by a physician who had been told the diagnosis was “Sinus rhythm and normal ECG” (he apparently did not bother to look at the ECG):